Frequently Asked Questions

 No. We do not have the facility to offer boarding at this time.
 However, you can contact our Clinic and we can provide you with some boarding facilities in the area.

 Yes.
 At the time of making the appointment you can request for drop-off.

 I have money problems, does your Clinic do billing/payment plans?

 We do not offer billing or payment plans.
 Payment is due when services are rendered.
 We provide estimates for our services and work hard to develop treatment plans that will be successful and fit into the family budget.
-We accept payment via cash, Debit cards, Care Credit (an interest-free payment plan), Discover, Visa, and MasterCard.
+We accept payment via cash, Debit cards, Care Credit (an interest-free payment plan), Discover, Visa, American Express, and MasterCard.
 We no longer accept payment by check.
 Please visit carecredit.com to learn more about their offer and to see if you qualify.

 What does a dental exam cost?

 Dental costs vary depending on the pet's age, care, the condition of the teeth and gums, possible extractions and need for pain control, and how long the procedure takes.
 We offer a FREE pre-dental examination.
 At that time our doctors evaluate the pet's dental health and overall health, and our staff prepares a detailed estimate based on these findings.

 What does a Spay/ Neuter cost for cats/dogs/rabbits?